csgray/learn-python3/README.md

 ### Exercise 36: Designing and Debugging

 This is supposed to be a little text-based adventure game using lists, functions, and modules.
-Mine is maybe a shell, and I really want to go back through it and make it awesome.
-Though I kind of want to use objects.
-At the very least, it might be good practice for string interpretation?
+No longer a lame little shell, my game is slowly coming together.
+It needs more work until is worthy of its title!

 ### Exercise 43: Basic Object-Oriented Analysis and Design